 The following two were published in March 2013:

-The remaining three volumes will be published later in 2013
+The remaining two volumes are to be published in 2014:

-The series will be published and marketed by Ashgate Publishing on behalf of English Heritage.
+The series is being published and marketed by Ashgate Publishing on behalf of English Heritage.